cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/shipping_method_attributes.rst

 * **Rate calculation**—the way how the shipping cost will be calculated:

-  * **Manual (by rate areas) calculation** is based on the tables with charges and rates.
+  * **Manual calculation (by rate areas)**—it is based on the tables with charges and rates.
 You define those rates in the **Shipping time and rates** tab on the shipping method editing page (appears for shipping methods that have been already created).

+    * **By customer's address**——shipping time and rates depend on the delivery address.

-    **Pickup from store**—shipping time and rates are calculated by the chosen :doc:`rate area </user_guide/shipping_and_taxes/locations>`.
+    * **Pickup from store**—shipping time and rates are calculated by the :doc:`rate area </user_guide/shipping_and_taxes/locations/index>` of the chosen :doc:`pickup point </user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/pickup>`.

-  * **Real-time (automatic) calculation** is based on the rates that your store receives from a third-party service.
+  * **Real-time calculation (automatic)**—it is based on the rates that your store receives from a third-party service.
 The rates are received in real time at the moment when the order is being placed.

   .. note::